 Views:

-An FP10 prescription is valid for six months from the 'date' on the prescription, unless the medicine prescribed is a Schedule 2, 3 or 4 controlled drug (CD).
-Prescriptions for Schedule 2, 3 and 4 CDs are only valid for 28 days.
+An FP10 prescription is valid for 6 months from the 'date' on the prescription.
+This is unless the medicine prescribed is a Schedule 2, 3 or 4 controlled drug (CD).

 The validity of a prescription runs from the date that the prescription was signed or the 'appropriate date'.
 The appropriate date is a date indicated by the prescriber as the date before which the drug cannot be supplied.